 - (Please note that cocus wood is no longer available.)

 Before African Blackwood and Cocuswood became available in the 19th century, woodwind instruments were often made of European boxwood – a small evergreen tree native to western and southern Europe, northwest Africa, southwest Asia, from England south to Morocco and east through the northern Mediterranean to Turkey.
 Boxwood has a fine grain structure and is a lighter timber that offers a sweeter, mellower voice than the hardwoods, but is prone to warping.
 It's natural colour is a pale yellow that slowly darkens to a rich honey colour, and it often has darker veins running through the grain.
 More info »

-- Tonal properties: Simple, sweet and very musical like a singing voice.
+- Musical properties: Simple, sweet and very musical like a singing voice.
 Melodious tone with the ability to produce clear, crisp notes.

 - View: Martin Doyle Flutes made from Boxwood »